Detectability of microlensed gravitational waves: Results

 where $h_{\rm L, full}$ is the full microlensed waveform, while $h_{\rm L, macro}$ is the waveform that is only macrolensed but not microlensed.
 We then define the match $\mathcal{M}[h_{\rm L, full}, h_{\rm L, macro}]$ to be the maximum of $\mathcal{O}[h_{\rm L, full}, h_{\rm L, macro}]$ over the starting time and the overall phase factor of the signal, and the mismatch to be 1-$\mathcal{M}[h_{\rm L, full}, h_{\rm L, macro}]$ which quantifies the frequency dependent deviation induced in the waveform by microlensing.
 The match is computed using \textsc{pycbc}.

-Figure \ref{fig:mismatch} shows the contour plot of mismatch between waveform with and without microlensing as a function of the microlens mass $m$ and the micro impact parameter $\vec{\eta}_{\rm m}$.
+Fig. \ref{fig:mismatch} shows the contour plot of mismatch between waveform with and without microlensing as a function of the microlens mass $m$ and the micro impact parameter $\vec{\eta}_{\rm m}$.
 The mismatch is of sub-percent level for m $\lesssim 10 {\rm M}_{\odot}$.
 As for $m \gtrsim 20 {\rm M}_{\odot}$, the mismatch is greater than 3 percents.
-This suggests that the microlensing around a type \Rom{2} macroimage would introduce a potentially non-negligible effect to the measurement of the GW parameters for high mass microlenses, as hinted by~\citet{mishra}.
-As opposed to microlensing of the type \Rom{2} image, the mismatch due to microlensing on the type \Rom{1} image is negligible in the measurement as it introduces mismatch $\lesssim 1 \%$ for the same parameter space \citep{cheung2020microlensing}.
-Therefore, microlensing by type \Rom{2} images may be easier to detect than a type \Rom{1} image with similar signal to noise ratio (SNR).
+This suggests that the microlensing around a type-\Rom{2} macroimage would introduce a potentially non-negligible effect to the measurement of the GW parameters for high mass microlenses, as hinted by~\citet{mishra}. \footnote{ This paper uses a different physical set-up from \citet{mishra}.
+We place a single microlens near the macroimage and vary the microlens's mass around 100 ${\rm M}_{\odot}$, while \citet{mishra} computed the mismatch of injecting field of microlens following Chabrier IMF function, which concentrates in low mass compact objects lower than $10 {\rm M}_{\odot}$, in magnifications as high as $\gtrsim 100$.
+Hence, our results are expected to be quantitatively different from \citet{mishra}, e.g. in the microlens-induced mismatch as in Fig.~\ref{fig:mismatch}. } As opposed to microlensing of the type-\Rom{2} image, the mismatch due to microlensing on the type-\Rom{1} image is negligible in the measurement as it introduces mismatch $\lesssim 1 \%$ for the same parameter space \citep{Cheung_2021}.
+In the Appendix, we show that the mismatch varies with the relative angle between the galaxy and the microlens due to the saddle point geometry of the type-\Rom{2} image.
+Regardless of the relative angle, the mismatches for type-\Rom{2} images are greater than that of type-\Rom{1} images.
+Therefore, microlensing by type-\Rom{2} images may be easier to detect than a type-\Rom{1} image with similar signal to noise ratio (SNR).